LaravelDaily/Filament-CRM-Course/course/3 - Creating Lead Resources.md

 ## Creating Lead Source Resource

-To create this Resource we will use the same command as before:
+To create this Resource, we will use the same command as before:

 ```bash
 php artisan make:filament-resource LeadSource --generate